mwittig/capinfo/README.md

 * Open Settings
 * Select "Keymap"
-* Enter "capinfo" into the serach field on the Keymaps pane
+* Enter "capinfo" into the search field on the Keymaps pane
 * Choose "Add Keyboard Shortcut" on the highlighted "External Tool" item
 * Assign a keystroke by pressing the appropriate key(s).
 For me <crtl><x> worked out fine as it was unassigned before.